OpenMendel/MendelIHT.jl/README.md

 The following uses data under the `data` directory.
 PLINK files are stored in `normal.bed`, `normal.bim`, `normal.fam`.

-**Note:** The first time these functions are called may take a minute or so, because the code must be compiled.
-Subsequent calls should finish in less than a second.

 ```julia
 # load package
 using MendelIHT